ycpcs/cs320-spring2016/labs/lab06.md

     public List<Pair<Author, Book>> findAuthorAndBookByAuthorLastName(String lastname);

-Implement it in **FakeDatabase** and **SqliteDatabase**.
-Start by implementing the method in **FakeDatabase** (just have the method in **SqliteDatabase** throw an **UnsupportedOperationExecption**.)
+Implement it in **FakeDatabase** and **DerbyDatabase**.
+Start by implementing the method in **FakeDatabase** (just have the method in **DerbyDatabase** throw an **UnsupportedOperationExecption**.)

 For the second task, do a query to see if the author exists.
 If it doesn't, insert it.
-(Note: you will want to have the database automatically assign an author id).
-Then, use the author id to insert a new tuple into the books relation.
+(Note: you will want to allow the database to automatically assign an author id).
+Then, use the author id to insert a new tuple into the books relation (again, the database will automatically assign a book id).
 Note that the entire operation should be executed as part of a single transaction.

 <!-- vim:set wrap: ­-->
 <!-- vim:set linebreak: -->